-The noun Mann, however, uses the nominative form of the word der and durstig, telling us that the role of this noun in both sentences is the subject.
+The noun Mann, however, uses the nominative case form of the word der and durstig, telling us that the role of this noun in both sentences is the subject.

 Now, let's learn how to correctly decline attributive adjectives ourselves.

 Notice that when weak declensions only include -e and -en endings.
-However, when no article is used, the strong declensions include -er, -es, -e, -en endings, clearly indicating gender and case the same way the definite articles would.
+However, strong declension include -er, -e, -es endings, indicating gender and case the same way that definite articles do.

-Take a look at these sentences:
+For example, take a look at these sentences:

 We will need to memorise the rules in the declension table, in order to correctly decline adjectives used in both the nominative and accusative cases.
-Ignore the dative and genetive cases for now.

 Try to correctly decline the adjectives: